ILikeTeaALot/Tellyfin/README.md

  - Alto integration (the XMB works quite well as a GUI for Music)
  - Emulators/RetroArch
  - Steam
- - Navigable Settings (settings are currently hard-coded in a handful of places throughout the source code.)
+ - Navigable Settings (DONE - Mostly)

 > [!NOTE]
 > The layout of the UI also only works properly at 1920x1080.
 To use at 4K, set the zoom to 200%; everything should work correctly\*.